CMU-Blockchain-Club/governance/voting/ReadMe.md

 ### Transfer Process

-During handovers, the person in each role will hand down the metamask accounts via sharing the private keys of each account to their successor.
-They will also hand down the physical artifact containing the seed phrase.
+During handovers, the addresses needed for signatures in the gnosis wallet will be edited.
+The wallet addresses of the new position holders will be reflected in the gnosis wallet.